 I scream, you scream, we all scream for ice cream….sandwiches!
 August 2nd is National Ice Cream Sandwich Day.
 While origins of this delicious holiday are unclear, we thought why question a good thing?
 Here are five homemade ice cream sandwich recipes that are so good, you’ll be taking business away from the ice cream truck.

 Just beginning your culinary journey?
 Need a large dessert that will feed a crowd?
-A trifle one of my favorite kinds of recipes because there’s virtually no skill involved in creating them and they often feed a small army.
+An ice cream bar trifle is one of our favorite kinds of recipes because there’s virtually no skill involved in creating them and they often feed a small army.
 And, there’s nothing prettier than a layered trifle filled with yummy bits.

 While essentially a “dump and stir” recipe, all you have to remember when making a trifle is don’t “dump” and don’t “stir.”
 Add the ingredients by hand and then run a spatula around the sides of the trifle bowl to remove any splatters or crumbs.
 Carefully add the next layer and wipe the bowl clean again with the spatula or a dry cloth.
 When ice cream is involved, as it is in this recipe, work as quickly as you can so it doesn’t melt and ooze into your other layers.
 Finally, if you’re assembling the recipe ahead of time, wait to add whipped cream and other garnishes.
 That way you can cover the trifle and refrigerate it without smooshing.